boydivey/test/README.md

 ## Exercises

 Before working on the following exercises create a git repo and clone it locally.
-Then move the files from this project to that repo.
+Then move the files from this project to that repo (excluding the .git folder).

 ### 1. Separate Data from Code